JWrightEE/aws-cloud-resume/README.md

 #### 2.1  HTML & CSS

-For the HTML portion of the website, I styled it after the sections of my normal resume with CSS styling to provide a somewhat modern design with some visual transitions.
+For the HTML portion of the website, I created [`front-end/index.html`](front-end/index.html) and based it on the sections of my normal resume with CSS styling to provide a somewhat modern design with some visual transitions.
 Prior to this I had little to no experience writing HTML or CSS code, so I started with a template and made adjustments where needed for the basics.
 Then I made larger design changes to fit my overall design view.

 The website contains separated sections that would typically be seen on a resume such as personal information, skills, work experience, education, certification, and personal projects.
 I also included links to my relevant socials as well as a link to download a copy of my official resume in pdf format.

-The HTML code used for the website can be found [here](front-end/index.html)

 #### 2.2  JavaScript

-JavaScript
+JavaScript was used to tackle one of the challenge tasks which was to create a visitor counter for the website.
+This was added to the index file and works with an AWS API and DynamoDB table on the backend to preserve the visitor count.

+More on this in the Backend and Integration section.

-#### 2.3  Static Assets
+#### 2.4  Static Asset Hosting

+The html code along with all supporting files are hosted on an AWS S3 bucket with static hosting enabled and public read-only permission.
+Because S3 static website hosting doesnt offer HTTPS functionality, I used CLoudFront to provide HTTPS functionality.

+More on that in the following section.

 #### 2.4  CloudFront

+In order to provide HTTPS functionality, I created a CloudFront distribution.
+By using CloudFront, I was able to set the S3 bucket as the origin and assign an SSL certificate obtained using ACM.

+#### 2.5  Route 53

+In order to access the website, I registered a domain using Route 53 which points the DNS domain name at the CloudFront distribution.

-### 3. API
+### 3. API & Backend

-Detail the creation of the API, its endpoints, and how it interacts with the frontend and backend.

-### 4. Backend & Integration

-Explain the backend infrastructure, including databases and serverless functions, and how they integrate with the frontend and API.
+The API serves as an intermediary between the websites frontend (the JS running in the browser) and the backend infrastructure, which for this project is Lambda and DynamoDB.
+Its primary purpose is to allow the frontend to retrieve and update the visitor count without directly accessing the database, ensuring a greater level of security and scalability (if needed).

+#### 3.1  DynamoDB

+I set up a table in DynamoDB called VisitorCount with a single item called myWebsite which tracks the number of site visits.

+#### 3.2  Lambda

+Using [`backend/IncrementVisitorCount.py`](backend/IncrementVisitorCount.py), I created a Lambda function that fetches the current visitor count from DynamoDB, increments it, and then returns the updated count to the API Gateway.

+#### 3.3  API Gateway

+The purpose of the API Gateway is to provide an endpoint for the JavaScript to call to get or update the visitor count.
+This call triggers the Lambda function.

-### 5. CI/CD and Automation
+### 4. CI/CD and Automation

-Describe the continuous integration, continuous deployment, and automation processes set up for this project, including any tools and workflows used.
+#### 4.1 CI/CD

+To automate any code or configuration changes to the frontend, GitHub Actions were used along with a dedicated pipeline workflow.
+All steps and stages can be seen in the [`.github/workflows/front-end-cicd.yml`](.github/workflows/front-end-cicd.yml)

+Whenever a change is pushed to any frontend files in this GitHub repo, the workflow will run and automatically update the files in the S3 Bucket.

+#### 4.2 Infrastructure as Code (IaC)

+***IN PROGRESS***

+The last step of this project is to manage the AWS resources using an IaC solutions such as SAM or Terraform.
+I've started a Terraform project and I have most of the AWS infrastructure imported.
+I need to fix a few things and test a full deployment before adding it here.